 Graham Harman: The most interesting point, now as ever, is that everyone ten years from now will be ten years older.
 What makes this truism so important is that even if none of us were to change our philosophical views at all over the next ten years (and we will all change somewhat), things will still be very different, since our generational positions will have changed.
 Speculative Realism cannot remain an insurrection by outsiders forever, because in ten years we will all be closing in on age sixty— at which point insurrection is difficult and even undesirable.
 The new uprisings will be coming from people born in the mid-1990s.
 The Speculative Realists will either be forgotten (unlikely) or be established, well-known figures who are widely read and heard, but not directly involved in the new controversies among the young who have read us and reacted to us in sometimes unpredictable ways.

 Jon Cogburn is Associate Professor in the Department of Philosophy & Religious Studies at Louisiana State University, and another mover and shaker in the Speculative Realism field.
-He is the translator, with Mark Allan Ohm, of Tristan Garcia’s Form and Object: A Treatise on Things, also published in Edinburgh University Press’ Speculative Realism series.
+He is the author of Garcian Meditations: The Dialectics of Persistence in Form and Object and co-translator of Tristan Garcia’s Form and Object: A Treatise on Things, The Life Intense: A Modern Obsession and We Ourselves: The Politics of Us, all also published in Edinburgh University Press’ Speculative Realism series.
 He’s currently preparing a new book project that meditates on and responds to Garcia, which we’re very excited about!
 He is the author of several articles on the philosophy of logic, epistemology, metaphysics and aesthetics, and co-author of Philosophy through Video Games and co-editor of Dungeons & Dragons and Philosophy, both with Mark Silcox.
-Jon is one of the blogging collective at PhilPercs – you can read all of Jon’s posts here.

 UPDATE: responses to this post from around the blogosphere:

-- J. Edward Hackett’s response: ‘A Jamesian Critique of Metaphysics and The Hard Case for Harman’ on PhilPerks
+- J. Edward Hackett’s response: ‘A Jamesian Critique of Metaphysics and The Hard Case for Harman’ on PhilPercs [no longer available]

 - Graham Harman’s response to Hackett on Object-Oriented Ontology